-Los Elementos offers excellent massages in a room right next to the water where you can hear the sound of the waves while having all your tensions drain away.
+Los Elementos offers excellent massages in a room right next to the water in Santa Cruz la Laguna where you can hear the sound of the waves while having all your tensions drain away.

 There is also a community board at Iguana Perdida where private massage therapists often post their contact info.

-Hotel Arca de Noe hosts a Spanish school that has been teaching gringos how to get by in Central America since 2006.
+Hotel Arca de Noe hosts a Spanish school in Santa Cruz la Laguna that has been teaching gringos how to get by in Central America since 2006.
 Right next to the main dock, they offer a wide range of options and are very flexible about working around your schedule.